Law firm for Houstonians Injured in Pedestrian Car Accidents

 Often times, these are the result of drunk drivers or people texting while driving.

-If you or a loved one has been the victim of a negligent driver while walking or jogging, contact a board certified personal injury lawyer to discuss your right to compensation to recover for your damages.
+If you or a loved one has been the victim of a negligent driver while walking or jogging, contact a board certified personal injury attorney and auto collision lawyer to discuss your right to compensation to recover for your damages.